The director’s guide to shareholder activism

 Shareholder activism today

-Activists: who they are and what they want
+Who activists are and what they want

 An asset manager overseeing trillions of dollars in securities pledges to vote against the boards of companies that fall short on corporate governance as well as environmental and social matters.
 A hedge fund a fraction of that size threatens a proxy fight at a company it feels has too much cash on the balance sheet.
 Both fall under the umbrella of shareholder activism: seeking change because they think management isn’t maximizing their targets’ potential.
 But while they may share an ultimate goal, their tactics can differ greatly.

-Tactics: how activists pursue their goals
+Tactics that activists use to pursue their goals

 Some shareholders turn to activism because they feel it’s an effective way to increase the value of the companies whose stock they own.
 Others do so to address governance practices they believe are hurting long-term value.
 Or they take issue with the company’s products or business practices.
 Activism can take many forms.
 But the goal is the same: to motivate management and boards to make changes in the way their companies are run.

-Risk factors: the red flags that can lure activists
+Risk factors that can lure activists

 Every shareholder activist has a unique agenda.
 But history shows that companies that attract activist engagement tend to have some issues in common.
 Poor performance in the stock market, weak earnings compared to peers, governance missteps, and lack of attention to environmental and social matters can all trigger shareholder activism.